On Threefolds Isogenous to a Product of Curves: Galois coverings of Riemann surfaces

-\begin{remark} For a given finite group $G$, it is in general very difficult to determine all its irreducible representations even using a computer algebra system, e.g.~MAGMA (\cite{magma}).
-MAGMA is able to compute the irreducible representations of $G$ only over fields of positive characteristic and, if $G$ is solvable, over cyclotomic fields.\\ Nevertheless, MAGMA can determine the \textit{character table} of any finite group. \end{remark}

-To apply the Chevalley-Weil formula it is not necessary to know the irreducible representations, the character table is sufficient by the following observation:
+\begin{comprem} For a given finite group $G$, it is in general very difficult to determine all its irreducible representations even using a computer algebra system, e.g. MAGMA (\cite{magma}).
+MAGMA is able to compute the irreducible representations of $G$ only over fields of positive characteristic and, if $G$ is solvable, over cyclotomic fields.
+However MAGMA can determine the \textit{character table} of any sufficiently small finite group.
+This is indeed enough to apply the Chevalley-Weil formula according to the following classical argument.